 Trading in stocks on international markets with TD Direct Investing uses the same simple process as trading in UK stocks.
 When placing a trade using our 'Place an Order' Page in the secure part of our website you would choose which market to invest from and you will be taken through all the relevant options on that page in order to place your trade.

 Advantages of International Trading

-- Trade directly on 17 international exchanges, from 5 North American, 7 major European exchanges and 3 from Asia/Pacific online and by telephone and 2 more available by telephone.
+- Trade directly on 17 international exchanges; 5 North American, 7 European and 3 from Asia/Pacific online and by telephone, plus 2 more by telephone only.